-The American Legica has announced that it will have a dance

-at the new Legion hall on East

-Jefferson street, Friday night, to

-start immediately after the Kokomo-Tipton basketball g a m e.

-Hook's Rythm Aces will furnish

-the music.
-This will be the first

-open dance since the Legion has

-taken over the old K. of P. hall.
+The American Legion has ante nounced that it will have a dance e at the new Legion hall on East - Jefferson street, Friday night, to start immediately after the Kokogame. mo-Tipton basketball - Hook's Rythm Aces will furnish the music.
+This will be the first open dance since the Legion has taken over the old K. of P. hall.

-f Extensive redecoration of the hall has not been completed but many changes have been made in the way of improvements and the foor has been waxed and will be in splendid condition for dancing.
-The dance will be chap:roned and conducted in such a way that everyone will have a very enjoyable evening.
+Extensive redecoration of the k hall has not been completed but many changes have been made in the way of improvements and the floor has been waxed and will be in splendid condition for dancing.
+The dance will be chaperoned and conducted in such a way that everyone will have a very enjoyable evening.